gurkiratz/Earth-Lens/README.md

 # Earth Lens

 A real-time emergency response dashboard built with Next.js, Firebase, Google Maps and a lot of AI.

+Winner of the United Nations & One Degree Cooler Best Climate Change & Sustainability AI Hack at GenAI Genesis 2025!

 ## Try it out
 https://earth-lens.vercel.app